 To get your food, simply visit the “Get Produce” page any day of the week.
 Select what you like, and choose where you want to pick it up.
 All we ask is that orders are placed 24 hours prior to your chosen delivery date.
 (If you forget to place an order, we also have pop-up farm stands at each of our locations on the day-of)!

 We are not a CSA, therefore there is no commitment to use us on a weekly basis, although we’d love for you to stick around if you enjoy our stuff!

 The CSA model has its benefits, and we think it’s great for people who have the money, the time and energy, and the consistency in their schedules to use it.
 But, we know a lot of people struggle to fit this into their lives.
 So, we thought, why not do something different?

 Our goal is to change the way consumers access local food, through a model that is designed around convenience and flexibility.
 We provide an experience unlike any other, which ultimately results in the enjoyment of the highest quality, hand curated veggies, without any long-term commitments.

-Pathways VT is a nonprofit committed to getting people off the street and into homes.
-They have branches throughout the country, aiming to combat homelessness and the dangers it brings.
+Pathways VT is a national nonprofit committed to getting people off the street and into homes.

-Our farm is not certified organic, however we only use organic growing methods.
+We only use organic growing methods, although we are not certified organic.
 All of our seeds are organic and we never use chemical sprays.
-Ever.
-We pride ourselves on Keyline Agroforestry & Regenerative Agriculture practices, which are way Beyond Organic.
+We pride ourselves on our keyline agroforestry design & regenerative agriculture practices, which are way beyond organic.